Mojo90/private-website/README.md

 ## 1. Description

 This is my personal website.
-You can do whatever you want, if you have feedback for me please write me, I always have understanding ears 😊!
-You can also leave me a message if you use anything of this repo, I am very happy to hear.
+You can do whatever you want, if you have feedback for me please tell me, I always have understanding ears 😊!
+You can also leave me a message if you use anything of this repo, I am very happy to hear from you.

 ## 2. License